theopmw/Top-Spots-London/TESTING.md

     * The Contact Page is easily accessible via the navigation bar and diplays a clear and intuitve contact form.
 This allows users to contact the site with any questions or comments they may have.
     * On successful form submission a modal is triggered confirming the form has been sucessfuly received.
     * If an error has occured, a separate modal is triggered to inform the user and advise them to try agan at a later date.
+* As a returning user, I would like to find out information about a venue.
+Its name, where it is and some information about it.
+    * For each venue, the Information box clearly displays the venue name, address and a brief description of the venue.
 * As a returning user, I would like the ability to easily find a link to a venues website to find out more information and allow me to make a booking.
     * For each venue, the Information Box clearly displays a link to the website of that venue, under the venue information.
     * For each venue, the Information Box displays a direct link to the book a table at that venue.
 If the venue does not accept bookings, this element is hidden to improve the UX and avoid displaying misleading information.